Jaid/zahl/readme.md

 document.querySelector("head").appendChild(scriptElement);
 ```

-The module is now loaded in a variable.
+This module is now loaded in a variable that can be accessed in any scope.

 ```javascript
 typeof zahl.default